Skip to Main Content

 • Unless you've been asked to submit a portfolio of your sources for your assessors, try to avoid making copies of published material (book chapters, journal articles and more) simply to give them to other people - share the link or the reference instead.

 • Reproducing a modest amount of somebody else's published work in the form of a fully referenced quote or a low-resolution or cropped image does not infringe their copyright.
 If you want to incorporate a more substantial amount of copyrighted material, such as a poem, artwork or hi-res photo in its entirety, consider the risk: is it possible that the rights-holder could discover that their work has been used in this way and raise an objection?
-If so, then you can try contacting them for permission.
+If so, then you can try contacting them for permission (further guidance is provided on the For Researchers page)

-If your work will be made available to future students by your department (for instance, a dissertation in York Digital Library), you should be particularly careful to respect other people's copyright when reproducing and attributing their material.
+If your work will be made available to future students by your department then you should be particularly careful to respect other people's copyright when reproducing and attributing their material.

-For advice about managing copyright in your PhD or Masters thesis, see the Research tab.
+For advice about managing copyright in your PhD or Masters thesis, as well as gaining permission and protecting copyright in your work, see the Research tab.

 Performance